IcarusFW/botjong/README.md

 Note that the bot has a `setInterval()` where it will automatically execute `generate` and `notify` to create tables if there are enough players in the waiting list, along with `remove [name]` to keep the list itself clean.
 The active games list will have an Epoch timestamp set on each generated table, and each active table will be purged once a set amount of time has elapsed, to keep things clean.

 The intention for this bot is to track any waiting players and automatically create a table ID once there is enough to make a table.
-As tehre is no way to hook into MJS to create a table and assign player IDs, all table creation must be handled manually - the bot is for tracking players and games only.
+As there is no way to hook into MJS to create a table and assign player IDs, all table creation must be handled manually - the bot is for tracking players and games only.
 Players _must_ reregister for a match whenever they are ready, and `leave` if they no longer wish to be tracked for a match.